kbutz/wikillm/multiagent/README.md

 ### Basic Example
 See the `examples/multiagent_example.go` file for a basic example of how to use the system.

-### LMStudio Integration
+### Interactive Example with LMStudio Integration
-The `examples/lmstudio_example.go` file demonstrates how to connect the multiagent service to a local LMStudio server.
+The `examples/interactive_example.go` file demonstrates how to connect the multiagent service to a local LMStudio server and provides an interactive command-line interface for testing the system.

-To run the LMStudio example:
+To run the interactive example:

 1. Download and install [LMStudio](https://lmstudio.ai/)
 2. Start LMStudio and load a model